 Today, however, bonds have fallen in price against the backdrop of fears that the Venezuelan government will not fulfill its obligations on bond payments.
 Hence the reaction of speculators: many "traditional investors" of Venezuela went "to the exit."
 Now these unlucky businessmen are interested in public debt fundraisers specializing in the debts of those countries that are defaulted (read: bankruptcy) in the very near future.
 They already know in these funds: Venezuela will be next in the list of those who have fallen into the clutches of “restructuring”.
 This list includes Argentina (2000 year), Greece (2012 year) and some other countries.
 (Russians, we will note in brackets, also know firsthand what default is.)

-The finish line with Venezuela’s debts is already obvious, financial experts say.
-The whole question is “priced,” says Lee Buckhate, a debt payments specialist with thirty years of experience, working at the law firm Cleary Gottlieb Steen & Hamilton.
-“If you look at the behavior of problem investors, you will see: they are waiting for the price to reach a certain threshold.
-Usually it is 20 cents per dollar ... ”- reminds this expert.
+The finish with Venezuela's debts is already obvious, according to financial experts.
+It's all about the price, says Lee Buckheit, a debt repayments specialist with thirty years of experience with the law firm Cleary Gottlieb Steen & Hamilton.
+“If you look at the behavior of problem investors, you will see: they wait for the price to reach a certain threshold.
+Usually it is 20 cents per dollar ... ”- this expert reminds.

 Among these "conditions", the New York Times cites calls for debt restructuring, missed interest payments, default on bonds of an energy state-owned company, and a "unconvincing" meeting with investors held last Monday.
 Despite the problems, investors of “long positions” still believe that the government will find a way to continue paying.

 Mr. Buckhate believes that investors are simply waiting for the real price of the bonds to not fall below what could be achieved through an agreement on debt restructuring.